ParijatMaitra/ParijatMaitra.github.io/_pages/about.md

 author_profile: true
 ---

-I'm a second-year PhD student in Economics at Stockholm University.
-My research lies at the intersection of Labour, Development, and Spatial Economics, with a focus on climate change adaptation and resilience, health, human capital, and gender-based violence.
+I am a second-year PhD student in Economics at Stockholm University.
+My research is situated at the intersection of labour, development, and spatial economics, with a particular focus on climate change adaptation and resilience, health, human capital, and gender-based violence.
+I currently work on research projects in Spain, Chile, and Norway.

 Previously: Barcelona School of Economics (MS in Economics) and Paris School of Economics (*Master Analyse et Politiques Économiques*).